 HP, IBM and Yahoo were among the recipients of grants from the Department of Energy for projects aimed at making data centers more energy efficient through innovative components, better power supplies and improved cooling tchnologies.
 The $47 million in federal stimulus money will be matched by $70 million in private industry donations.

 The Department of Energy is handing out $47 million in grants to projects aimed at increasing energy efficiency and reducing greenhouse gas emissions from data centers and other IT facilities.

 The grants, announced Jan.
 6, will be distributed among 14 private projects around the country, and will be matched by $70 million in private industry donations, according to Energy Secretary Steven Chu.

-grow the use of more energy efficient technology and to grow jobs in
+The $47 million are part of the federal ARRA (American Recovery and Reinvestment Act), and speak to the Obama administration's desire to grow the use of more energy efficient technology and to grow jobs in more environmentally friendly industries.

 Chu said the work being done in these 14 projects, as well as in other sectors of the IT industry, will not only lead to data centers consuming less energy and spending less money, but also could help fuel job growth.

 More information on the projects can be found here